 7025—Limited Payability Cancellation

-Public Law 100-86 provides that U.S. Treasury checks must be negotiated no later than one year from the date of issuance.
+The Competitive Equality Banking Act (CEBA) provides that U.S. Treasury checks must be negotiated no later than one year from the date of issuance.
 In addition, all checks not negotiated are canceled and the proceeds returned to the DO that authorized the issuance of the check.
+This is known as a limited payability cancellation.
 U.S. Treasury checks have the legend "VOID AFTER ONE YEAR" printed above the disbursing officer's signature.

-Fiscal Service cancels non-negotiated checks that are 12 months old during the 14th month and returns the proceeds to the DO that authorized the payment for credit to the appropriation or fund account initially charged.
+Fiscal Service cancels non-negotiated checks that are over 12 months old during the 14th month, and returns the proceeds to the DO that authorized the payment for credit to the appropriation or fund account initially charged.

 In some cases, checks are negotiated to financial institutions within one year from the date of issuance, but processing in the FRB system prevents the payment from being applied to TCIS before the limited payability cancellation has occurred.
 In these instances, Fiscal Service must reverse the limited payability cancellation credit previously provided to the DO by an IPAC transaction and must provide a copy of the paid item to the DO.
 This transaction is separate from the monthly cancellation credit.

 On November 30, 1990, Fiscal Service identified and canceled all checks issued and not negotiated prior to October 1, 1989.
-Fiscal Service applied the monies as required in Public Law 100-86, Section 1003, and did not make monies from this cancellation available to the DO.
+Fiscal Service applied the monies as required by Section 1003 of CEBA, rather than making these monies available to the DO, as with subsequent limited payability cancellations.

 If a payee presents a claim to a DO for the underlying obligation on a check, the DO must examine its records to see whether an earlier claim or cancellation has been processed.
 The DO must: